 Digital marketing and SEO, however, arrived with the growth of the Internet and started as IT-based specialties.
 The practices developed and matured as more people, and then brands, began creating websites and started to uncover ways to boost their visibility in the search engines by tweaking factors such as layouts and keywords.

-As these two specialties have adapted to the rapidly changing world of modern marketing, they have intersected and become inextricably linked.
+As SEO and PR have adapted to the rapidly changing world of modern marketing, they have intersected and become inextricably linked.
 PR focuses on drawing attention to the message of your brand.
 These professionals want to improve the reputation of the company and sell products to consumers.
 This has also become a central SEO objective.

 For a detailed breakdown of how to manage a content-centric marketing strategy, be sure to read our free bonus piece on A New Era of Content.

-The overlap between these two specialties clearly indicates the importance of bringing them together to create a coherent SEO PR strategy.
+The overlap between SEO and PR clearly indicates the importance of bringing them together to create a coherent SEO PR strategy.
 PR needs to become more SEO-oriented by understanding the critical roles of search and social in content promotion and brand development.
 At the same time, SEO needs to understand the value of PR in promoting brands, building loyalty and selling the company’s products and services.

 Here is what you need to consider when building your united SEO PR strategy.